 He winced as he slowly sat up.
-"I feel like I have a hippogriff sitting on my head…"
+"I feel as if I have a hippogriff sitting on my head…"

 "Well, other than that Nargle, there's nothing there."

-She leaned forward and he could see he eyes were red from crying.
+She leaned forward, and he could see her eyes were red from crying.
 "I'm sorry for upsetting you.
 I didn't know you'd react like that.
 I shouldn't have said anything."

 "No, you shouldn't have."
 He looked at the sheets on his bed.
 His head pounded when he tried to focus his attention on the pure white threads.
-"No… I shouldn't have acted like that."
+"No… I shouldn't have acted like that," he corrected.
 Bill brought his eyes back up to her face.
 "I shouldn't have forgotten what I did."

 Luna stared at him.
 "What is it you really haven't forgotten, Bill?"